 Companies that make laundry detergent and other soaps typically use proprietary “blends” of fragrances or chemicals, making it difficult for consumers to know what exactly is in their detergent bottles.

 What’s the alternative?

 Well, we hate to sound like a broken record, but natural detergents are a great alternative to chemical-heavy, harsh, dangerous, and harmful cleaners.
 Many laundry detergents are now available in unscented or fragrance-free variations.
 In fact, most natural laundry detergents and liquid laundry detergents use no fragrances whatsoever in their formulas.

 However, if you’re like most of the population, you will probably want surface cleaners, dish soaps, body soaps, bar soaps and many other cleaners with some form of fragrance.
 Your first alternative here would be to create your own.
-There are many options of homemade laundry detergent, homemade bar of soaps, and homemade cleaner recipes available.
-With just a drop of natural essential oils, you can achieve a gentle but pleasant fragrance and enjoy a non toxic cleaning experience.
+There are many options of homemade laundry detergent, Homemade Christmas Soap Ideas, and homemade cleaner recipes available.
+Essential Oil Uses, you can achieve a gentle but pleasant fragrance and enjoy a non toxic cleaning experience.

 Even though the Federal Government has imposed newer restrictions on the chemicals and the disclosure of these chemicals, some of the chemicals used for fragrances still fall under proprietary secrets.
-Thus, if you are unsure about which detergent to buy on the grocery store and see that one of them does not disclose their ingredients (especially how they obtain their fragrance), buy at your own risk!
+Thus, Substitutes for Dryer Sheets and see that one of them does not disclose their ingredients (especially how they obtain their fragrance), buy at your own risk!
 We recommend always reading ingredients and choosing the most natural alternative (which almost surely includes essential oils or some combination of oils).
-This is true for all cleaners, including laundry detergents, fabric softener, dryer sheets, dishwasher detergent, liquid dish soap, air fresheners, candles, etc. Always remember to buy smart!
+Cleaning A Bathroom the Natural Way, including laundry detergents, fabric softener, dryer sheets, How to Use Dishwasher Tablets, liquid dish soap, air fresheners, candles, etc. Always remember to buy smart!